jaantollander/masters-thesis/content/30_monitoring.md

 In our implementation, a time series table is a *TimescaleDB hyper table* with appropriate indices for efficient queries and chunks with a proper time interval for improved performance.
 We set a *compression policy* to compress data that is older than a specified time to reduce storage and a *retention policy* for dropping data that is older than a set time to limit data accumulation and for regulatory reasons.
 We stored all data on a single time series table.
 In the future, we may experiment with separate tables for MDT and OST data to improve performance since they mainly contain different fields.
-We would also like to combine the metadata information with Slurm job information.
 <!-- It is possible to separate time series data and metadata to reduce data bloat, but it makes queries more complex. -->